-Nicola Small is the Departmental Administrator responsible for the smooth running of the department.
+Tanya Baldwin is the department's Head of Administration and Finance responsible for the smooth running of the department.
 She and her team look after the departmental finance, including any expense claim forms you might have; all personnel issues; all building related matters and other departmental administration.
-Nicola's team also deal with all grant application costing and administration of grant finances.

-nicola.small@phc.ox.ac.uk / 01865 289360
+Tanya's team also deal with all grant application costing and administration of grant finances. tanya.baldwin@phc.ox.ac.uk / 01865 289360